danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 This design leaves room for libraries that define Reader-compliant objects and libraries that make use of them to address questions such as:

-* when to load directly and when to load in a deferred fashion, "lazily"
+* When to load directly and when to load in a deferred fashion, "lazily"
-* when and how to leverage parallelism
+* When and how to leverage parallelism
-* handling deeply hierarchical or unstructured data using container types not specifically mentioned here
+* How to handle deeply hierarchical or unstructured data using container types not specifically mentioned here
-* when to detect types implicitly and when to mark up types explicitly
+* When to detect types implicitly and when to mark up types explicitly
-* remote access
+* How to handle remote data and cloud resorces.
+(Individual Readers might leverage [fsspec](https://filesystem-spec.readthedocs.io/) for this, for example.)

 Work in these areas is compatible with the proposed standard and need not be explicitly addressed by it.